DevTeam/Pure.DI/README.md

 ### Public Composition Roots

 To create an object graph quickly and conveniently, a set of properties (or a methods) is formed.
-These properties are here called roots of compositions.
+These properties/methods are here called roots of compositions.
 The type of a property/method is the type of the root object created by the composition.
 Accordingly, each invocation of a property/method leads to the creation of a composition with a root element of this type.

 ```c#
 DI.Setup("Composition")